Thumbay Group And Gulf Medical University Join Forces With Staque To Revolutionize Healthcare With AI And Advanced Tech

 The agreement outlines several groundbreaking initiatives, including:

-Dr. Thumbay Moideen, Founder President of Thumbay Group, commented,“Our partnership with Staque is a natural extension of our commitment to advancing healthcare education and practice.
-By integrating AI into our curriculum and research initiatives, we are empowering our students and faculty to become leaders in a rapidly evolving healthcare ecosystem.”
+Dr. Thumbay Moideen, Founder President of Thumbay Group UAE, commented, "Our partnership with Staque is a natural extension of our commitment to advancing healthcare education and practice.
+By integrating AI into our curriculum and research initiatives, we are empowering our students and faculty to become leaders in a rapidly evolving healthcare ecosystem."

 Transforming Healthcare Through AI